jonlpersson/ed-latimore/site/_posts/2022-01-07-the-4-most-important-qualities-of-a-good-teacher.md

 In her words:

-*"Asking me the exact same questions that I ask you.
+*“Asking me the exact same questions that I ask you.
 Yes, this can be really annoying sometimes, but it does actually help.
 Especially because you almost never just straight up give me the answer; just hints.
-Having to pull the answer to my own question from prior knowledge and stuff in the problem I’m trying to solve helps \*actually\* learn."*
+Having to pull the answer to my own question from prior knowledge and stuff in the problem I’m trying to solve helps \*actually\* learn.”*

 Fundamentally, teaching is just guiding a person on their own journey of self-development and learning.

-Teachers aren’t the ones putting the knowledge or skills into the learner's mind.
+Teachers aren’t the ones putting the knowledge or skills into the learner’s mind.
 The learner does this through their own efforts.
-Teacher's merely illuminate the most efficient pathway to acquisition.
+Teacher’s merely illuminate the most efficient pathway to acquisition.

 If you doubt this, think back to the last time you learned a skill you did not want to learn.
-I'll wait.
+I’ll wait.
 You can make people remember something if it’s shocking or novel enough, but you can’t make people acquire skills they don’t want to acquire.

 Unfortunately, there are two common but erroneous ideas that make people give up learning something new: